German Naval Intelligence Service: Recruitment

 The German diplomatic service was also an important source of recruits, with the Admiralstab approaching German diplomats to recruit them directly or to enlist their help in recruiting others.
 The German foreign ministry had reservations about this activity, as it feared the consequences for its reputation if it became known that its diplomats were working for the navy, but by 1911 it had thrown its support behind the navy's efforts to recruit agents.

-It was then alleged that during the early 20th century, the unit placed a troupe of fleet observers along the Russian Baltic coast built.
+It was then alleged that during the early 20th century, the unit placed a troupe of fleet observers along the Russian Baltic coast.
 The unit used its own agent networks, especially against the Russian Empire.
 To that end, the service had set up a number of bases in the Scandinavian countries.
 From 1912 it cooperated with the Swedish naval service to enable military reconnaissance.
 During 1914–1915 of the First World War, the service participated decisively in the use of the East Asia Squadron, later on the revolutionizing of Russia and Finland.
-[8] When the war ended, the news department of the Naval Staff, unfortunately destroyed large parts of their records inventory, a fact which today is very difficult verification of allegations contained in this paragraph.
+When the war ended, the news department of the Naval Staff unfortunately destroyed large parts of their records inventory, a fact which today makes very difficult verification of allegations contained in this paragraph.